ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: #faq-fs-sec-1}
 {: support}

 All data-at-rest is encrypted by default with IBM-managed encryption.
-You can also encrypt your file shares with your own root keys, which gives your more control over your data security.
+You can also encrypt your file shares with your own root key, which gives your more control over your data security.
 For example, you can rotate, suspend, delete, and restore your root keys.
-For more information about his option, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-vpc-encryption).
+For more information, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-vpc-encryption).

 Data-in-transit is not supported in this release.